srid/debris/README.rst

 **Nice to have features:**

- - Test cases
- - Save as draft
+ - Edit in emacs (using ATOM API?) as it has got a good ReST major mode.
  - Paging
  - Tag clouds and other tag navigation
  - Respond by email (like Google Groups UI)